tdube2014/Discharge/Readme.md

 + Grade Rod

 #### Peg Test
 The purpose of the peg test is to determine the collimation error of a level instrument.

-Prior to using the surveyors level it must be tested for accuracy.
-Asessing the performance of the level is very important.
+Prior to using the surveyors level, it must be tested for accuracy.
+Assessing the performance of the level is very important.
 The main error is where the line of sight is not parallel to the horizontal line of collimation.
-This test will be performed at the begining and the end to onsure that the instrument is working properly.
-Performe additional tests if you feel that instrument may have been bummped, jarred or not functioning properly.
+This test will be performed at the beginning and the end to ensure that the instrument is working properly.
+Performed additional tests if you feel that instrument may have been bumped, jarred or not functioning properly.

-Pick a realatively level area approximately 150 feet long.
+Pick a relatively level area approximately 150 feet long.
 Initial setup is conducted by establishing four points of measurement (Peg A, Peg B, Peg C and Peg D) at the distances illustrated in figure one.
-Once the pegs have been installed proceed to setup surveyors level at Peg C. You may determine the elavation of the level that is convienient for the site chosen.
-This will be level height A..
+Once the pegs have been installed proceed to setup surveyors’ level at Peg C. You may determine the elevation of the level that is convenient for the site chosen.
+This will be level height A.

 <br>
 <br>
 <br>